 In the short run, the market is like a voting machine--tallying up which firms are popular and unpopular.
 But in the long run, the market is like a weighing machine--assessing the substance of a company.

-It’s definitely possible to make a lot of money this way, but be prepared to spend hours on this on a daily basis.
-Otherwise, you risk losing your hard-earned money to more informed members of the community.
+It’s definitely possible to make a lot of money this way, but be prepared to invest considerable amount of time on a daily basis.
+Otherwise you risk losing your hard-earned money to more informed members of the community.
 This is quite similar to the traditional stock and forex markets.

 Bad quality content warning: There is a ton of content around crypto trading out there of dubious quality.
-People who are subtly promoting their friends’ crypto scams and so on.
+Of people subtly promoting their friends’ crypto scams and so on.
 If you want to consistently up your game at this, I would suggest you follow Crypto Trader on Youtube.
 He has over the time built a credibility in the space and churns out very good content on a regular basis.
 Here is an example below:

 Investing is quite the opposite to trading.
 Knowledge and information still count, but the big difference here is that you can do it on your own schedule.
 What does that mean?